 The Council is required to keep its Constitution under review.
 The Monitoring Officer undertakes reviews as necessary in consultation with the Constitution Working Group and recommends any changes considered appropriate.
-During 2019/20 there were no alterations to the Council's Constitution.
+During 2020/21 a review of the Council's Constitution took place and the proposed amendments were approved by Council in February 2021.

 The Monitoring Officer is an experienced local government solicitor and the Council's Head of Governance.
-The Monitoring Officer for 2019/20 appointed deputies to discharge the duties in their absence.
+The Monitoring Officer for 2020/21 appointed deputies to discharge the duties in their absence.
 The function of the monitoring officer is described in the Council's Constitution.